dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 If you would like, you can download the completed [demo application](../assets/1030_routing-finished.zip) from this tutorial.

-In [Data-driven widgets](../1040_data_driven_widgets/), we will explore how to create data-intensive widgets in using Dojo 2's reactive architecture.
+In [Data-driven widgets](../1040_data_driven_widgets/), we will explore how to create data-driven widgets in using Dojo 2's reactive architecture.

 {% section 'last' %}